Florida Lifestyle 2min Read

 Most standard homeowners policies exclude sinkhole damage under “earth movement.”
 In Florida, however, insurers are required to offer optional sinkhole coverage.
 CGCC coverage is automatically included but only applies to extreme cases.

 At Security First Insurance, all homeowners policies include CGCC.
 Optional Sinkhole coverage is available on most policy types (except renters/HO4).
-To qualify, you’ll complete a sinkhole inspection with SDII, a third-party inspection company.
-The best part?
-Your eligibility isn’t tied to your zip code.
+To see if you qualify, schedule a sinkhole inspection with SDII, a third-party inspection company.
+The current inspection fee is $200, and you’d be responsible for paying 50% of the cost.
+Eligibility is determined by inspection results, not zip code.

 Warning Signs of a Potential Sinkhole